 - 1 pound parsnips, peeled and cut into 1 inch pieces

 - 1 pound baby Bella mushrooms, thickly sliced

 - 2 red onions, sliced

-- Place venison stew meat in a bowl and sprinkle pepper, salt and gluten free flour over meat.
+- Place venison stew meat in a bowl and sprinkle pepper, salt, and gluten free flour over the meat.
 Toss to evenly coat.

-- Heat olive oil in a large sauté pan over medium high heat.
-Place venison in pan and cook until evenly browned on all sides.
+- Heat olive oil in a large sauté pan over medium-high heat.
+Place venison in a pan and cook until evenly browned on all sides.
 Remove meat from pan and place into slow cooker crock.

-- Add 3 cups of broth or water to pan.
-Bring to boil, lower heat and keep at a low simmer.
-If using bouillon cubes, add to the pan, and break up cubes with back of a spoon or spatula.
-Add tomato paste to pan and stir to combine.
+- Add 3 cups of broth or water to the pan.
+Bring to boil, lower heat, and keep at a low simmer.
+If using bouillon cubes, add to the pan, and break up cubes with the back of a spoon or spatula.
+Add tomato paste to the pan and stir to combine.

-- Scrape off bits of meat and cooked on flour with spoon or spatula to deglaze pan thoroughly.
-Pour contents of pan over meat in slow cooker.
-Liquid should completely cover venison.
+- Scrape off bits of meat and cooked on flour with a spoon or spatula to deglaze pan thoroughly.
+Pour contents of the pan over the meat in the slow cooker.
+The liquid should completely cover venison.
 If not, add more stock or a little water.

-- Sprinkle spices and herbs on top of meat.
+- Sprinkle spices and herbs on top of the meat.
 Add vegetables.

 - Cover and set the slow cooker to the low setting.
 Cook for 8-10 hours until the venison is tender.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 651Total Fat: 30gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 15gCholesterol: 191mgSodium: 472mgCarbohydrates: 25gFiber: 6gSugar: 10gProtein: 69g